deepforest package#

 deepforest.dataset module#

-Dataset model
+Dataset model.

 https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection